 This only makes sense since their main financial backer is a huge corporation that makes a fortune off the treatment of a disease they contribute to causing.

-But beyond that, breast cancer and cancers in general can be prevented through changes in diet and lifestyle, like staying away from chemicals and drugs that cause cancer!
+But beyond that, breast cancer and cancers in general are best prevented through changes in diet and lifestyle, such as staying away from chemicals and drugs that cause cancer.
 The concern with this is that prevention is very inexpensive and, of course, not very profitable.

 Another interesting thing about AstraZeneca’s relationship with NBCAM is that part of the arrangement allowed AstraZeneca to approve and/or veto any marketing materials related to NBCAM.

-Thus, you will not find anything related to environmental causes of breast cancer or how it can be prevented by avoiding exposure to them.
+Thus, you will not find anything related to environmental causes of breast cancer or how to prevent it by avoiding exposure to them.
 The American Cancer Society minimizes the cancer risks from industrial chemicals and pesticides, and will not take a stand on environmental regulation.
 It is a very carefully controlled Public Relations ploy.

 Cancer treatment is big business in the United States.
 Some have called it “The Cancer Industry” or “Cancer, Inc.” The corporate and financial connections form a long and winding road that goes far beyond the AstraZeneca saga, and include such giants as DuPont and General Electric.
 Mammograms are the big buzz word as of late, and the push is on for women to get them at a younger and younger age.

-Meanwhile, a ton of money is being made off this mammogram frenzy.
+Meanwhile, this mammogram frenzy creates a ton of money.
 One study estimated that there are two to three times more mammogram machines installed in the U.S. than are necessary.